Cranberry Baseball League

 Membership Revocation

 Section C: Membership status may be revoked by a 70% majority of the franchises present and voting at a league meeting.
-Any franchise whose membership is in jeopardy shall be notified, in writing, by the Commissioner of the charges against them and be given the opportunity to respond to the charges at a league meeting conducted no earlier than seven days from the date of written notification from the commissioner.
+Any franchise whose membership is in jeopardy shall be notified, in writing, by the President of the charges against them and be given the opportunity to respond to the charges at a league meeting conducted no earlier than seven days from the date of written notification from the President.
 [Back To Top]

 Article III: Officers